Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \end{enumerate}

 In the investigation of all these aspects much progress has occurred, but major uncertainties are remaining, as experiments have touched nuclei in the r-process path only at a limited number of locations in the nuclear chart.
-However, the purely nuclear structure aspects are not the only ones to overcome, there exist further nuclear/particle physics, general relativity, magneto-hydrodynamiscs, atomic physics and numerical/computational challenges in \textsc{modelling astrophysical sites} responsible for the production of r-process nuclei:
+Besides these nuclear aspects, there exist also other challenges in \textsc{modelling astrophysical sites} of the r-process:

 \begin{enumerate}